marabesi/marabesi.com/_posts/2021-01-04-aws-cloud-practitioner-notes-ec2.md

 ### Modules 2 - EC2 pricing

+The EC2 pricing model vary based on the EC2 buying option:

-- On-demand
+- **On-demand**
-- Savings plans (low prices, in exchange for commitments in one or three year term, leading up to 72% of saving compared to on-demand)
+- **Savings plans** (low prices, in exchange for commitments in one or three year term, leading up to 72% of saving compared to on-demand)
-- Reserved instances (predictable usage up to 75% of savings compared to on-demand)
+- **Reserved instances** (predictable usage up to 75% of savings compared to on-demand)
-- Spot instances (Ideal for flexible workloads - therefore AWS can terminate the instance at any time)
+- **Spot instances** (Ideal for flexible workloads - therefore AWS can terminate the instance at any time).
+Up to 90% discount compared to On-Demand prices. {% cite overview_aws_white_paper --file2021-01-04-aws-cloud-practitioner-notes-ec2 %}
-- Dedicated  (No shared tenancy of the host)
+- **Dedicated**  (No shared tenancy of the host)

+Besides that, the price can vary based on:

+- Instance type (micro, small, large, etc).
+Instance type refers to a combination of resources such as CPU, memory, storage, and networking capacity.
+- Selected region
+- Number of instances
+- Load balancing
+- Allocated elastic IP addresses

 ### Modules 2 - EC2 scaling